scips/sandbox/hackages/vuejs101/day1/README.md

     {{ if (foo) {} }}

 So how to do conditional?
+Simply use ternary operator

     {{ ok ? 'true':'false' }}